 Water the shrub the evening before taking any cuttings.

-Fill a 6-inch pot with well-drained potting soil.
+Fill a 6-inch pot with well-draining potting mix.
 Three or four cuttings can be put into each pot.
 If you will have more cuttings than that, fill as many pots as you will have cuttings to fill.

 Cut a 4- to 6-inch cutting with pruning shears where the stem has semi-hardwood.
-Cut the stem right below the leaf node.
+Cut the stem right below a leaf node.

 Remove the leaves from the bottom half of the stem.
 Leave at least 2 leaves at the top of the cutting.